Kolmogorov-Arnold Fourier Networks: Abstract

 \section{Abstract}

-Although Kolmogorov-Arnold \cite{KA1933} based interpretable networks (KAN) have strong theoretical expressiveness, they face significant parameter explosion and high-frequency feature capture challenges in high-dimensional tasks.
-To address this issue, we propose the Kolmogorov-Arnold-Fourier Network (KAF), which effectively integrates trainable Random Fourier Features (RFF \cite{fuliyebiaozhun,fuliyekaishan}) and a novel hybrid GELU-Fourier activation mechanism to balance parameter efficiency and spectral representation capabilities.
-Our key technical contributions include: (1) merging KAN's dual-matrix structure through matrix association properties to substantially reduce parameters; (2) introducing learnable RFF initialization strategies to eliminate spectral distortion in high-dimensional approximation tasks; (3) implementing an adaptive hybrid activation function that progressively enhances frequency representation during the training process.
-Comprehensive experiments demonstrate the superiority of our KAF across various domains including vision, NLP, audio processing, and differential equation-solving tasks, effectively combining theoretical interpretability with practical utility and computational efficiency.
-We will release the source code of our method in accordance with the review policy.
+Although Kolmogorov-Arnold-based interpretable networks (KANs) possess strong theoretical expressiveness, they suffer from severe parameter explosion and limited ability to capture high-frequency features in high-dimensional tasks.
+To address these issues, we propose the Kolmogorov-Arnold Fourier Network \textbf{(KAF)}, which fundamentally redefines the KAN paradigm through spectral reparameterization.
+Our key contributions include: \textbf{(1)} proposing a fundamental basis transformation from the local, grid-based B-spline representation to a global, adaptive spectral representation.
+This shift changes the network's inductive bias, reducing parameter complexity from $O(G)$ to $O(1)$ while preserving expressiveness; \textbf{(2)} introducing trainable Random Fourier Features (RFF) initialized via a spectral alignment strategy, which allows the model to break the smoothness limitation of fixed kernels and accurately capture high-frequency components; and \textbf{(3)} implementing an adaptive hybrid GELU-Fourier activation mechanism that progressively enhances frequency representation during training.
+Comprehensive experiments demonstrate the superiority of KAF across computer vision (CV), natural language processing (NLP), audio, and partial differential equation (PDE) solving tasks, achieving state-of-the-art performance with improved efficiency.
+The code is available at \url{https://github.com/kolmogorovArnoldFourierNetwork/KAF}.